 Known as the Heart Creek Bunker, Diefenbunker, Vault, and Bow Valley Bunker, the large caverns in Mount McGillivray are a unique hiking destination with a colorful history.
 Urban legend has it that the massive bunker was carved into the side of the mountain to house important government officials during the Cold War.
 The real purpose of the “bunker,” however, was to store sensitive documents1.
 Due to budget constraints and humidity, documents were never stored here, but the caverns remain as a testament to the politics and paranoia of the late ’50s.
-An interesting place to visit year round.
+It’s an interesting place to visit year round, but we like it best around Halloween!

 The trail to the Heart Creek / Bow Valley Bunker begins at the Heart Creek Parking lot, just off the Trans Canada Highway, across from Lac des Arcs.
 Look for the Trans Canada Trail marker on the west side of the parking lot (NOT the the Heart Creek Trailhead).
 If you pass an interpretive sign about black bears within a few metres, you’re on the right track.
 Continue through mixed forest to a gravel-bed gulley (200 m from the parking lot).
 The path has been re-established post floods and is easy to follow.